 - difficulty breathing, seeing, or speaking

 Your doctor or other healthcare professional will be able to tell whether there’s reason for concern and can send you for more tests to determine the exact cause.
 In many cases, the first step will be a noninvasive ultrasound.
-This test will show an image of your veins, which can help your doctor make a diagnosis.
+This test will show an image of your veins or arteries, which can help your doctor make a diagnosis.